hullsean/iheavy_automation/TESTS.md

 # o need ssh test
 # o add in awspec tests for infra code
 # * terratest from gruntwork
+# * use cred-alert or other tool to scan repo for credentials
 # * others...
 #
 # o use mbtest to mock serivce (rds or redis?)